-Fabric wise we would recommend a lighter fabric such as linen, cotton, summer lightweight wool or maybe even a seersucker for a really summery feel.
+Fabric wise we would recommend a lighter fabric such as linen, cotton, summer lightweight wool, like Loro Piana, or maybe even a seersucker for a really summery feel.

 Try and go for neutral tones as these are easy to pair with most things, blues, cream and greys are a good shout.
 We are also really enjoying the double-breasted summer blazer at the moment, which is adding even more detail to the look.

 When discussing with your tailor, think about how you want the fit as well as lined, half lined, no lining, canvased or not and don’t forget the collar and pocket details.